McGill-NLP/AURORA/README.md

 ### Training
 To reproduce our training, first download an initial checkpoint that is the reproduced MagicBrush model: [Google Drive Link]()

+Due to weird versioning of libraries/python, you have to go to `env/src/taming-transformers/taming/data/utils.py` and comment out line 11: `from torch._six import string_classes`.

-Next simply run the the train script (hyperparameters can be changed under `configs/finetune_magicbrush_ag_something_kubric_15-15-1-1_init-magic.yaml`):
+Now you can run run the the train script (hyperparameters can be changed under `configs/finetune_magicbrush_ag_something_kubric_15-15-1-1_init-magic.yaml`):

 ```
 python3 train.py --gpus 0,
 ```

-You can specify more gpus i.e. `--gpus 0,1,2,3`.
+Specify more gpus with i.e. `--gpus 0,1,2,3`.

 ## Reproduce Evaluation